monarc-project/version-checker/README.md

 from version.monarc.lu.
-The browser request tells version.monarc.lu the MONARC version which is currently running and it responds with the appropriate image so the user can see if the MONARC version is up to date.
+The browser request tells version.monarc.lu the MONARC version which is currently running and it responds with the appropriate image so the user can see if the MONARC version is up-to-date.
 The version number sent in the request is encrypted.

-The SVG image is rendered by version.monarc.lu.
+The SVG image is rendered by the server.
 This way we are for example able to write a CVE id in the image.

 Information from the browser request that are stored: